lisuyi/SFFNet_czsl/README.md

 # Compositional Zero-Shot Learning
-This is the PyTorch code of 2023 works [Combining Spatial-Frequency Features for Compositional Zero-Shot Learning](https://).
+This is the PyTorch code of 2023 works [Fusing Spatial-Frequency Features for Compositional Zero-Shot Learning](https://).
 The code provides the detailed implementation of SFFNet, and we also provide the weights of model for validation.

 <p align="center">